Provence: Legendary Light, Wind and Wine

 Aix thrived thanks to its aristocratic population.
-But when the Revolution came — and the bust of the king up in the city hall was replaced by a statue of Marianne...the Lady of the Republic — suddenly it became dangerous to be an aristocrat.
-Aix's wealthy fled the city and it slumbered through most of the 1800s.
-But today, once again it's resumed its trendy ways.
+But when the Revolution came — and the bust of the king on the city hall was replaced by …a Lady of the Republic — suddenly it became dangerous to be an aristocrat.
+The wealthy fled the city and Aix slumbered through most of the 1800s.
+But today, once again it’s resumed its trendy ways.

 The main boulevard, Cours Mirabeau, is designed for the rich and famous to strut their fancy stuff.
 It survives much as it was: narrow for traffic and very wide for pedestrians who would promenade under their elegant mansions.
 Cours Mirabeau remains the place for tendance — that’s trendiness.
 The French are world-class people watchers.
 Enjoy the show.

 In Aix’s old town, inviting pedestrian streets hum with activity.
 Towns are particularly lively on market days.
 Good guidebooks list market days and travelers who plan well enjoy the most vivid experience.
 Aix’s farmer’s market is a classic Provençal scene — rustic farmers selling fresh produce under the shade of graceful plane trees.

 Sabine: Freshness is everything in the Provençal cooking.
 Here’s your garlic, essential to Provençal cuisine.
 You can’t cook without it.

 Sabine: And you have your herbs of Provence, you have your dried sage, thyme, rosemary.
 We’re all set for cooking.